 Reader, before we dive into the nine don’ts of driving in NYC, I’m going to be transparent with you: I can count on two hands the number of times I’ve personally been behind the wheel of a car.
 But before you click away: hear me out.
-I’ve had years of experience as a backseat and passenger seat driver.
+I’ve had years of experience as an active backseat and passenger seat driver, for what that’s worth.
 Plus I’ve consulted two long-time NYC drivers for this article.
 So the information you’re about to receive is reliable.
-Now, without further ado, here are the nine things you shouldn’t do when driving in NYC.
+Now, if you’re a person who is scared to drive in NYC, without further ado, here are the nine things you shouldn’t do when driving in NYC.

-For real, if you can help it, don’t drive in New York City.
+For real, if you can help it, don’t drive in New York City, especially if you’re scared to drive in NYC.
+Trust me, you don’t need the stress.
 Between the traffic and the storage, driving here is an exercise in futility and frustration.
 Besides, who needs a car when you can use the subway?
 BUT there is one major caveat to this.
 It is actually helpful to have a car if you plan on exploring the outer boroughs.
 Unlike in Manhattan, the subway system doesn’t reach all the nooks and crannies of the other boroughs and the buses aren’t as efficient as they should be.

 2. Don’t let pedestrians and cyclists surprise you.